zazedd/.dotfiles/README.md

 alias dotfiles='/usr/bin/git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME'
 ```

-checkout the actual content from the git repository to your `$HOME`:
+Checkout the actual content from the git repository to your `$HOME`:

 ```sh
 dotfiles checkout